boltzmann-brain/hugo-homepage/content/resume.md

 - Create, manage, and edit diverse types of documentation, including user guides, configuration guides for systems administrators, and API tutorials for third-party developers.
 - Wrote text for user interfaces and provided recommendations on improving the user experience for these interfaces.
 - Research software features and user needs by interviewing product managers, support, developers, and sales engineers.
-- Promoted to Senior Technical Writer after 1.5 years for leading initiatives to improve user experience of online documentation.
+- Promoted to Senior Technical Writer after 1.5 years for proposing and leading initiatives to improve user experience of online documentation.

 #### Freelance API Technical Writer
 Part-time, 2018

 - Write sample Python web applications and tutorials for MessageBird’s REST API.
-Click [here](https://github.com/messagebirdguides/verify-voice-guide-python) and [here](https://github.com/messagebirdguides/verify-voice-guide-python) for samples.
+Click [here](https://github.com/messagebirdguides/verify-voice-guide-python) and [here](https://github.com/messagebirdguides/notifications-guide-python) for samples.

 #### Editor, Research Square
 Part-time, 2017 - 2019